BMSB Season: Australia’s September–April Shipping Rule

 BMSB season changes the value of timing discipline.
 A shipment booked casually inside the seasonal window may face a very different treatment burden than one planned with the measures in mind.

 Routing also matters because vessel exposure, transshipment history, and treatment arrangements can affect how risk is assessed.
-That is why BMSB should not be treated as a last-minute paperwork check.
-It belongs in the planning stage alongside route, departure date, and expected arrival period.
+BMSB belongs in the planning stage alongside route, departure date, and expected arrival period — not discovered as a last-minute paperwork check.

-This is also where many delays come from.
-The issue is not always the treatment itself.
-It is discovering too late that the shipment falls into a seasonal control structure the importer never priced into the move.
+Most delays do not come from the treatment itself.
+They come from discovering too late that the shipment falls into a seasonal control structure that was never priced into the move.

 Inspection staff reviewing inbound cargo under Australian biosecurity control measures